Pathology, Immunology and Microbiology (10288.1)

 Basic knowledge of word processing software.

-Students are expected to provide their own laboratory coat (except for the microbiology laboratory) and print out the unit handbook for their use through the unit.
+Students are expected to provide their own laboratory coat and purchase the unit handbook for their use through the unit.
 Students are expected to bring the handbook to all laboratory and tutorial sessions.

 Work placement, internships or practicums